-From May 2023, electors will be required to show an acceptable form of photographic identification to receive a ballot paper to cast a vote in a polling station.
-This is a new requirement under the Elections Act 2022.
+Under the Elections Act 2022, electors are required to show an acceptable form of photographic identification (ID) to receive a ballot paper to cast a vote in a polling station.

-The requirements to show photographic ID in the polling station will apply at the following polls:
+The requirement to show photo ID at the polling station applies at the following polls:

 - UK Parliamentary General Elections

 - Combined Authority Mayor Elections

 What happens if you don't provide acceptable photo ID at the polling station